Skip to content

 Published Pricing Comparison

-Gemini Code Assist pricing according to Google's official pricing:
+Gemini Code Assist pricing per the official Google pricing page:

-JetBrains AI Pro costs 56% less than Gemini Code Assist Standard at the entry tier.
-JetBrains AI Ultimate costs 44% less than Gemini Code Assist Enterprise at the premium tier.
+At commercial rates, JetBrains AI Pro ($240/user/year) and Gemini Code Assist Standard ($228/user/year) land within 5% of each other.
+JetBrains AI Ultimate ($720/user/year) costs 33% more than Gemini Code Assist Enterprise ($540/user/year), reversing the cost advantage at the premium tier.

 The Hidden Cost Problem in JetBrains AI vs Gemini Code Assist

-JetBrains' credit-based system introduces significant cost unpredictability.
+JetBrains' credit-based system introduces real cost unpredictability.
 According to official JetBrains support community posts, multiple users report excessive credit consumption, particularly with Junie.
-Users report that the 10 credits from AI Pro "don't even last a week" without using Junie.
+Individual-tier users report that their monthly credits "don't even last a week" with regular AI usage, and commercial tiers face the same burn rate at higher volumes.

-One AI Credit equals $1 USD in consumption value according to JetBrains licensing documentation.
+One AI Credit equals $1 USD in consumption value per JetBrains licensing documentation.
 Community reports suggest AI Credit top-up costs could add 30-50% above base subscription costs for active users.

 Cost FactorJetBrains AI ProGemini Code Assist Standard